-

 Applying to medical or dental school?
 Consider the "committee letter" option at Vanderbilt University.

-At Vanderbilt, the overall process to obtain a committee letter is referred to as the CLOP application (Committee Letter Online Portfolio) and CLIM (Committee Letter Interview Meetings).
+At Vanderbilt, there is an overall process to obtain a "committee letter."
 Please note that there are eligibility requirements and deadlines for participation.
 Be sure to plan accordingly with the resources below.

 - Join/visit our *HPAO Brightspace community.